Clearing the ground

 Carpet mulches and more attractive options

-For a really attractive mulch, there’s nothing to beat a green manure or a thick layer of organic matter, but other options have other benefits.
+For a really attractive mulch, there’s nothing to beat a green manure or a thick layer of organic matter, but other options have different benefits.

-Luckily there are other options.
-Thick cardboard is cheap, but black plastic, weed-control fabrics, and permeable mulch matting are the most common.
+Luckily there are alternatives.
+Thick cardboard is cheap, but black plastic, weed-control membranes, and permeable mulch matting are the most common.
 Black mulches absorb heat and ‘cook’ weeds and seeds beneath, and the lack of light weakens anything that survives.

 Perennial weeds cannot stand digging.
 In fact, the main point of digging is to control weeds, and autumn digging can get you on top of even the worst perennial weed problem.
-Spot-treating with glyphosate-based weedkiller is also very effective, but no weedkiller must touch valuable plants, & crop plants are more susceptible to it than weeds.
+Spot-treating with glyphosate-based weedkiller is also very effective, but no weedkiller must touch valuable plants, and crop plants are more susceptible to them than weeds.